 Each target in SaltStack Config requires a name, Salt master, and target criteria.
 To define a new target including one or more minions:

-- In the minions workspace, click All Minions in the Targets side panel.
+- In the Targets workspace, click the Create button.

-- In the Create target dialog in the Name field, enter a descriptive name for the new target.
+- In the Name field, enter a descriptive name for the new target.